Last Updated on May 6, 2022

 Additionally, once media outlets get wind of a trend in online scams, it gets reported to the public – but also to the scammers themselves.
 They change their methods and move onto the next fraudulent exploit.
 For example, not so long ago, it might have been easy to spot a fraudulent website by looking out for lots of misspelled words and bad grammar, but now scammers may have their websites proofread to minimise telltale errors.

-How to check if a retailer is reputable
+How to check if a shipping container retailer is reputable

 - Check the registration number of the company with Companies House.
 This is a government website which provides free access to company information.
 If you can find the company number on the website, this is a good sign; however, make sure that you type this number into Companies House anyway, just to double check.
 It could be that the website has stolen a legitimate company’s registration number.
 If you want to find out whether this is the case, enter the number into Companies House’s search bar and check if the details of the company are the same as what is expressed on the website.
 Our registration number can be found on our ‘about’ page.

 - Check with your local Chamber of Commerce.
 Being a part of the Chamber of Commerce is not a requirement, but it builds confidence in customers.
 We are proud to be a part of this prestigious business network and this is displayed on the badge at the bottom of our site.

 - If you have got as far as beginning a transaction, check that the sort code to which you are making the payment is from a UK bank.
 This can easily be checked using Google.

 - Read the ‘about’ section of their website.
 A legitimate company usually has a detailed ‘about’ section on their website which states information about the owner, the company’s history, or other details.
 Our ‘about’ page can be found here.